All Posts

 Cross-Selling

 Many organizations are guilty of having more refined targeting using third-party data when marketing to prospective customers than when they’re cross-selling to existing customers due to inadequate use of first-party data.
 Put yourself in the shoes of a customer experiencing that dynamic and imagine how it would make you feel.
 You would feel like the organization was willing to put much more effort into acquiring you as a customer than they were willing to spend in making sure that they save you time after you’re already a customer.
-Needless to say, this isn’t how any organization would want their customers to feel.
+Needless to say, this is how no organization would want their customers to feel.

 Using first-party data to both tailor the products you pitch in cross-selling efforts and to personalize your messaging will make your cross-selling efforts more fruitful for you and more beneficial to your audience while also humanizing the experience.